dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 beside the point.
 Perhaps the previous three sentences were irrational.
 Do I care?
 Fuck no. Anyways, Alice get's real smart and hacks Bob's computer.
 Bob is smart and reads Kaggle posts.
 He finds a typical Deep neural net strategy.
-Every time he trains the network, Alice has embedded malware that sends his training weights to her computer.
-She's running the same network: that's what almost everyone on Kaggle does; they run the best network.
+Every time Bob trains the network, Alice has embedded malware that sends his training weights to her computer.
+She's running the same network.
+That's what almost everyone on Kaggle does: they run the best network.
+The major differences are found in whether a model incorporates domain knowledge and how it does so, particularly with regard to hyperparameters and backpropagation.

 Alice is real smart though, so she decides to construct a General Adversarial Network on top of the training weights that Bob's network